Shame, Shame, Shame (Shirley & Company song): Cover versions

 Linda Fields & the Funky Boys recorded a version, sounding nearly identical and released it as a single in 1975; it was re-released in 1983 as a 12" EP.
 The version appears on several disco compilation albums and is often confused with the original.
 Their version charted concurrently with the original in New Zealand, reaching number 24.

 Ike & Tina Turner recorded a version that was released on the 1980 album The Edge, it reached number 27 on the Billboard Disco chart.
 In 1982, the song was released as a single in Europe and peaked at number 47 in the Netherlands.
+Tina would sing the song with Cher for the latter's variety show in 1975.

+In 1974 French singer Henri Salvador recorded a parody, titled J'aime tes genoux (I like your knees).

+In September 2025 the Rolling Stones released a cover version that originated as an outtake from their 1976 Black and Blue album, that also featured regular backup vocalist Chanel Haynes.

 Izabella Scorupco version

-Polish-Swedish singer, actress and model Izabella Scorupco recorded a very successful cover version of "Shame, Shame, Shame" in 1992, which was accompanied by a black-and-white music video directed by Swedish director Jonas Åkerlund.
+Polish-Swedish singer, actress and model Izabella Scorupco recorded a successful cover version of "Shame, Shame, Shame" in 1992 by Virgin Records, which was accompanied by a black-and-white music video directed by Swedish director Jonas Åkerlund.
 It was produced by record producer and musician Christian Falk and became a chart hit in a number of European countries.
 In Norway and Sweden, it reached number two.
-The single was a Top 10 hit also in Belgium, Denmark and the Netherlands, where it peaked at number four and six.
+The single was a top-10 hit also in Belgium, Denmark and the Netherlands, where it peaked at number four and six.
 It appears on an extended version of her 1991 album, Iza.